 Most traumatic brain injuries come from car accidents, falls, and sports or recreational activities.
 No matter what causes your brain injury, Sharisse Stephenson, MD, at Neurological Associates of North Texas has extensive experience performing a thorough evaluation and providing the treatment you need to promote optimal healing.
 Every head injury, no matter how mild, is a serious concern that needs medical care.
-To schedule an appointment, call one of the offices in Abilene or Dallas, Texas, or use the online booking feature.
+To schedule an appointment, call the office in Dallas, Texas, or use the online booking feature.

 A concussion is a mild traumatic brain injury caused by a blow to your head that makes your brain hit the skull.
 Due to the trauma, brain cells are damaged and physical and chemical changes develop that affect your brain’s ability to function.